Computer Guided Surgery

 Computer-guided surgery uses 3D imaging technology to plan out the placement of your dental implants.
-Being able to visualize your unique anatomy on a 3D level before your surgery means that we can plan and envision the final outcome before beginning the procedure.
+Being able to visualize your unique anatomy on a 3D level before your surgery means that the Periodontist can plan and envision the final outcome before beginning the procedure.
 This takes the guesswork out of placing dental implants during your implant surgery.

 Below are a few of the many benefits of computer-guided surgery when placing dental implants: